joseph-a-levine/authoring/_older/2023-02-01-translating-poetry.md

 > a very fine Norse and — strangely enough — Irish metaphor about [a battle].
 It calls the battle “the web of men.”
 The word “web” is really wonderful here, for in the idea of a web we get the pattern of a medieval battle: we have the swords, the shields, the crossing of the weapons.
 Also, there is the nightmare touch of a web being made of living beings.
 “A web of men”: a web of men who are dying and killing each other.

-I would also quote the entirety of Borges' essay on the Rubiyat
+I would also quote the entirety of Borges' essay on the Rubaiyat of Omar Khayyam, ["The Enigma of Edward FitzGerald."](https://gwern.net/docs/borges/1951-borges-theenigmaofedwardfitzgerald.pdf) It's only three pages, and one of my favorite bits of literary history.

 At risk of this being just a wall of Borges quotes, I'll end with something instead from his translator Reid: